tbergeron/AWS-SnapAndDelete-Lambda/README.md

-# AWS-SnapAndDelete-Lambda
-lambda scripts for start/stop instances for cloud gaming in a cost-effective way

 # BEWARE!
 - those scripts are provided AS-IS, if you are not well experienced with AWS **PLEASE DO NOT USE!**
   - AWS bills can go crazy high FAST if you don't know what you're doing.